netxms/netxms-doc/admin/installation.rst

 Database creation examples
 ==========================

 This chapter provides some database creation SQL examples.
-Please consult relevant database documentation for initial install.
+Please consult the relevant database documentation for the initial install.

 PostgreSQL
 ----------